nathanathan/Interview/README.md

 <p>This template has been visited <% print(window.visited) %> time(s).</p>
 ```

-Unlike PHP, FLP is all client-side, so you can serve it as static content off github,
+Unlike PHP, FLP is all client-side, so you can serve it as static content off github pages,
 or make it into offline mobile apps with [phonegap build](https://build.phonegap.com/docs/start).

 If you want to do something really complicated you probably shouldn't be using this project.